 Frequently Asked Questions (FAQ)

-North America congenital anomalies treatment market is estimated to capture the largest market share of 39% by the end of 2037, largely due to the U.S. and Canada’s flourishing provincial initiatives to bridge the gaps between supply and demand.
+North America market is expected to hold the highest market share of 39% by the end of 2035, largely due to the U.S. and Canada’s flourishing provincial initiatives to bridge the gaps between supply and demand.

 The major players in the market are Medtronic plc, Johnson & Johnson (Ethicon), Siemens Healthineers, Abbott Laboratories, Boston Scientific, GE HealthCare, F. Hoffmann La Roche Ltd., Terumo Corporation, B. Braun Melsungen AG, Dr. Reddy’s Laboratories, Samsung Medison, CSL Limited (CSL Behring), Sanofi S.A., Baxter International Inc., Duopharma Biotech Berhad.